legiblyblabbing/tail11ty/adammasterclass.md

 Remember, Adam stakes big because he's so confident in his edge.

-But even with smaller stakes, his strategies are hugely profitable/
+But even with smaller stakes, his strategies are hugely profitable.

 For example, the above bets would have...